magenta/magenta/magenta/models/onsets_frames_transcription/realtime/README.md

 [TensorFlow Lite](https://www.tensorflow.org/lite).
 You can run it as a fun demo or use it as a starting point for embedded applications.

+This demo has some dependencies that the regular Magneta package does not.
+To include them, use `pip install magenta[onsets_frames_realtime]`.

 ### Model

 First, download one of the pre-trained models: